 This new community conservation area was made possible through the efforts of the Land Trust and local partners to secure grant funding provided by the State of Washington’s Puget Sound Acquisition and Restoration fund, Marine Shoreline Protection fund, Estuary and Salmon Restoration Program, general North Olympic Land Trust funds, and a generous donation from the prior owner for the ongoing care of the land.
 Critical partners include the North Olympic Peninsula Lead Entity, Washington Department of Fish and Wildlife, the Puget Sound Partnership, the Lower Elwha Klallam Tribe, and the Makah Tribe.

 To read more about the purchase of the property, click here.

 A Tour of the Lyre Conservation Area

 From Port Angeles, drive approximately 3 miles west on Hwy 101, then turn right onto Hwy 112.
 Drive approximately 14 miles.
-Turn Right on Reynold Rd and drive less than a half mile and you will see a small parking area on the left side of the road.
+Turn right on Reynold Rd and drive less than a half mile to a small parking area.

 After you park, walk north on the road until you come to two locked gates.
 To get to the beach you will want to turn left at the two gates and walk west down the road for about 1 mile.